SarahBerbuir/ChemBot/README.md

 ##### HTML code

 The file `html_code.py` shows an HTML code that is formatted correctly at first.
 In the last lines of the function there, unnecessary spaces and paragraphs are removed, as the Raspberry Pi Pico W cannot display so much information.
 This is also the reason why the user interface was kept very simple.
 For usability, a header with logo is displayed, as well as a short introduction text.
-There is a table positioned above the image of the webcam, which is fetched from the web server mentioned above.
-Also a text line showing which parts of the table are clicked.
-Two buttons, Start and Reset, can be used to activate the robot or to reset the already selected values.
+Moreover, there is a table positioned above the image of the webcam, which is fetched from the web server mentioned above.
+There is also a text line indicating which parts of the table have been clicked.
+Two buttons, Start and Reset, are available for activating the robot or resetting the previously selected values.

 ## 5. Setup of all components

 The hardware is in place, the web server of the webcam is set up, the web server of the Raspberry Pi Pico W is running.
-To access the web interface of Chembot, it is important to look at the terminal of the Thonny IDE (after running `web_server.py`).
+To access the web interface of ChemBot, it is important to look at the terminal of the Thonny IDE (after running `web_server.py`).
 There you can see the port number, enter it into a browser.
 Now the page should be visible there.
-In the box of the table you should see the picture of the webcam.
+In the box of the table, you should see the picture of the webcam.

 [<img src="https://user-images.githubusercontent.com/83503396/213697155-a7a60bb3-d876-4358-b34e-f31e8dbdc834.jpeg" width="500"/>](https://user-images.githubusercontent.com/83503396/213697155-a7a60bb3-d876-4358-b34e-f31e8dbdc834.jpeg)

 To operate it, one or two (in the implementation only the first one is important, the second one is meant for a possible second connected robot arm) of the table points are now clicked.
-Once the robot is correctly positioned in the joint of the Linkam station, Start is clicked.
-Now the robot guides the needle to the desired location of the sample.
+Once the robot is correctly positioned in the joint of the Linkam station, `Start` is clicked.
+Now the robot guides the needle to the desired location on the sample.